thanhtuyen1902/Guru99Bank-TestingProject/README.md

 # 💻GURU99 BANK TESTING PROJECT

 ## Introduction
 Guru99 Bank is a web application for the banking business.
-I test this web app and ensure that it performs well and meets the customer's need
+I test this web app and ensure that it performs well and meets the customer's need<br>
 My responsibilities are:
 - Learn Banking business
 - Requirement analysis (like SRS)